cjbarrows/morbles/README.md

 [x] BUG: click level 4, click X, click level 5, fail, click play = messed up level 4 (?!)
     - seems like some of the subscriptions are hanging around
         - yeah, seemed like it; I wonder how hard those would be to unit test (!) (ie, would require multiple attempts in a row)
+[x] BUG: attempts is still mis-counting
+     - for out-of-bounds balls at least
+     - might be 2 updatePlayerStatus function calls, one in app.component and one in game-board :/
+     - or could be a subscription problem:
+        - it seemed to be happening for levels that weren't even the current level (ie, one that had been "canceled")
+        - I think it was the "count an attempt once it's 'in progress'" logic
+            - I changed it to start a level in "open" (ie, not "in progress")
+                - that might affect some animations but seems better for scoring

 ## Notes